didas72/DidasFS/doc/tasklist.md

 # TODO list

-REWORK: Use descriptors and errno-type error system:
+REWORK: Use descriptors and errno-type or enum error system:

 * Remove DFileStreams and switch to internal descriptors
-* Change error system to errno-similar and use returns for descriptors
 * DPartition must track open file handles
 * dfopen must not allow opening of directories as files
 * dfopen must register file handle